marcinofulus/iCSEbook1/school/source/abitur/2014/en/gebrochenrational.rst

 **Solution of part 2b**

-The time needed to travel a distance of the length :math:`s` with a constant speed :math:`x`, can be expressed as :math:`\frac{s}{x}`.
-However, a  boat travels with its proper speed relative to the water beneath it.
-Depending on the direction of the boat, its speed relative to the boarder of the river can be obtained by adding or subtracting the speed of the water to or from the boat's proper speed.
-For a distance of :math:`s=10\mathrm{km}` and a water speed of :math:`5\frac{\mathrm{km}}{\mathrm{h}}`, the two summands of the term :math:`t(x)` denote the time needed to travel down and up the river.
+The time needed to travel a distance :math:`s` with constant speed :math:`x` can be expressed as :math:`\frac{s}{x}`.
+However, the boat travels with its proper speed relative to the surrounding water.
+Depending on the boat's direction of travel, its speed relative to the shore is obtained by adding or subtracting the speed of the water to or from the boat's proper speed.
+For a distance :math:`s=10\,\mathrm{km}` and a flow velocity of :math:`5\frac{\mathrm{km}}{\mathrm{h}}`, the two summands of the term :math:`t(x)` correspond to the time needed to travel down and up the river.

 **Solution of part 2c**

-For :math:`0<x<5`, we can use the first part of the term :math:`t(x)` to calculate the time needed to travel down the river.
-However, the second term can not be used to calculate the time needed for the boat to return because the boat's speed is lower than the speed of the water and the boat therefore can't overcome the backward drift of the water.
-Thus, the boat will never return.
+For :math:`0<x<5`, we can use the first part of the term :math:`t(x)` to calculate the time needed for travelling down the river.
+However, the second term cannot be used to calculate the time needed for the return voyage because the water's flow velocity exceeds the speed of the boat.
+Therefore, the boat will not be able to reach the point of departure.
-:math:`t(x)` should therefore have an infinitely large value.
+:math:`t(x)` should therefore yield an infinitely large value.

-However, the graph shows that the function has negative values on the interval :math:`0<x<5`, which obviously can not be interpreted as total time.
+However, the graph shows that the function yields negative values on the interval :math:`0<x<5`, which obviously precludes an interpretation in terms of a total time.

 .. sagecellserver::

-  sage: p13 = plot(60*t(x), x, (0, 50), ymax=800, ymin=-800)
+  sage: p13 = plot(60*t(x), x, (0, 30), exclude=(5,), ymax=800, ymin=-800)
   sage: show(p13, figsize=(4, 2.8))

 .. end of output

 **Solution of part 2d**

-We expand the two fractions in the term of :math:`t(x)`, in order to summarize
-them:
+Finding the common denominator, we add up the two terms and find

 .. math::